roberttwomey/nosc-toolkit/readme.md

 Plug in the webcam to your USB port.

-In git bash, run the webcam outstream software.

-From the [lsl/flow-lsl-interface](lsl/flow-lsl-interface) directory in git bash, run:
+Open the git bash application.

+Change to the nosc project directory, and navigate to [lsl/flow-lsl-interface](lsl/flow-lsl-interface).

+Run the oustream webcam software:

 ```
 python outstream_webcam.py
 ```